 How to Create Your Own Self Love Affirmations

 While you can use the affirmations I’ve laid out above for your self love practice, over time, it might be useful for you to create your self love affirmations.
 This would allow you to craft self love quotes for your specific situations, and you might find it resonates a lot more!

 Writing your own positive affirmations or quotes is relatively simple:

 - Make a list of all your limiting beliefs.
-It could be anything that you believe about yourself and your circumstances which holds you back from living in a way that your heart truly desires.
+It could be anything that you believe about yourself and your circumstances that holds you back from living in a way that your heart truly desires.
 Like, “I am bad with money, hence I can’t save anything.”
 Or, “I can never wear anything nice because I am too fat.”

 - Pick up your top 3-5 limiting beliefs, or insecurities.
-Their importance could be on the basis of what feels the most urgent to you in that moment.
+Their importance could be on the basis of what feels the most urgent to you at that moment.
 If you’re about to launch a new business venture and are struggling with confidence, start with that.
 And so on and so forth.

 - For each limited belief, create a positive script and repeat it to yourself till it becomes easier to believe that new, positive sentiment.

 So, “I am bad with money, hence I can’t save anything” can be reframed as “I am worthy of abundance in my life and I am getting better at saving money every day.”
 “I can never wear anything nice because I am too fat” can become “I am grateful for my body today, and I am in awe of all that it does”.

 It might feel awkward in the beginning but it will become easier as you practice it more often.